zedongh/2048/README.md

 # 2048 Game

-A classic 2048 game implementation with smooth animations and modern design.
+A classic 2048 game implementation with smooth animations and modern design, developed using AI Windsurf - the world's first agentic IDE powered by Codeium.

 ## Features